-Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past, Her Thoughts
+Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past

 — Shady Music Facts (@TheShadyFacts) April 16, 2017

-The victim in the shooting was identified as Godwin Sr. A man who says he is the son of Godwin spoke out and shared his thoughts.
-Here is what he had to say.
+The victim in the shooting was identified as Robert Godwin Sr. A man who says he is the son of Godwin spoke out and shared his thoughts.
+Here is what he had to say about the loss of his father.

 “He was a good guy.
 He would give you the shirt off his back.
 I’m not just saying that for these cameras. … This man, right here, was a good man and I hate that he’s gone.”

-Heavy shared a few fast facts about Joy Lane to get to know her better.
-She actually said that Steven was her ex-boyfriend, even though some media outlets are saying they were married at one point.
-Right now, he is saying that he snapped because of a woman and Joy Lane is the one he is blaming.
-Polie shared that Joy Lane is cooperating with them at this time and helping them in anyway that she can.
+Heavy recently shared a few facts about Joy Lane.
+She said that Steven was her ex-boyfriend, although some media outlets are saying they were married at one point.
+Right now, he is saying that he snapped because of a woman, and Joy Lane is the one he is blaming.
+Polie shared that Joy Lane is cooperating with them at this time and helping them in any way.

 Joy Lane also goes by the name of Joy Carr.
+She posted the following message on Facebook.

-She went to her Facebook and said, “This is the fastest way to update everybody.
+“This is the fastest way to update everybody.
 I am safe and with the police.
 I am Not okay… this is a lot.
 I can’t believe this is happening.
 I am very sad for everyone involved.
 I am praying for them, and I am praying for Steve.
 He needs help.”

 After this, Joy deleted her account.
-She probably doesn’t want people bothering her.
-People are all over Twitter defending Joy Lane and saying that of course, this is not her fault that he did this to that man.
+People are all over Twitter defending Joy Lane and saying this is not her fault that Stephens is the one who pulled the trigger.
 Right now, police are still looking for Steven, and everyone is hoping that he will be found soon.

 Are you worried about your safety after this shooting?
-Do you feel like they are going to find more victims?
-Sound off in the comments section below on your thoughts.
+Do you feel like authorities are going to find more victims?
+Sound off in the comments section below.

-[Featured Image By George Frey/Getty Images]
+[Featured Image by George Frey/Getty Images]